-You can change your name or gender in University student records* by making a request in writing or by email to the University’s Student Services Enquiry Team (SSET).
+You can change your Primary name and/or gender in the main University's student MyCampus records* by making a request to the University’s Student Services Enquiry Team (SSET).
 To verify your identity, you will be asked for identification in your new chosen name or gender.
-If you cannot provide this, you will be able to make a declaration in writing using a Declaration Form obtainable from SSET.
+If you cannot provide this, you will be able to make a declaration in writing using a Declaration Form, obtainable from SSET.

-A change to your records will change your Primary Name on MyCampus.
-This will then also change your personal details for the purposes of your degree certificate, home address/contact information, enrolment with your College, School or Research Institute and your student identification.
+A change to your Primary Name on MyCampus will then also change your personal details for the purposes of your degree certificate, home address/contact information, enrolment with your College, School or Research Institute, your student identification and email.

 The University’s Student Services Enquiry Team will not share information about your name or gender change on your behalf.

 We have prepared an action plan that may help you identify who you may want to inform about your new name or gender.
 If you would like help to inform anyone about a name or gender change you can contact your Adviser of Studies.
 If you are a post graduate research student, your supervisor or another member of staff of your choice will be able to assist you.

 The action plan and information can be found in the University’s Equality and Diversity Policy: Appendix E. www.gla.ac.uk/services/humanresources/equalitydiversity/policy/equalitypolicy/app-e/